aaltonewmedia/physcomp.newmedia.dog/content/2025/oka/final-project-documentation/index.md

 </html>
 ```

-Green dots track shoulders, purple ball is the midway of each person, first value in the purple ball is that person’s index (which tends to jump between persons, so it wasn’t a reliable value to track for a target person on its own), second value is ID (doesn’t jump around, and every person that enters the view gets a new unique ID value that is higher than the previous), and through the combination of tracking the lowest index and lowest ID values a target can be identified and its X coordinate specifically accessed (the white ball).
+Green dots track shoulders, purple ball is the midpoint between of each person's shoulders, first value in the purple ball is that person’s index (which tends to jump between persons, so it wasn’t a reliable value to track for a target person on its own), second value is ID (doesn’t jump around, and every person that enters the view gets a new unique ID value that is higher than the previous), and through the combination of tracking the lowest index and lowest ID values a target can be identified and its X coordinate specifically accessed (the white ball).
 Clown faces are just for fun.

 The target’s X coordinate can then be fed to Arduino IDE that controls a single stepper motor.
 A conveyor belt wraps around the motor on one end, and on the other end around an empty spinning wheel.
 The collision unit is attached to the conveyor belt, and when the motor spins, the belt along with the unit move.